 Nonemployees.
-Effective October 11, 2019, employers may be liable for an unlawful discriminatory practice against a nonemployee in the employer’s workplace (NY Exec.
-Law Sec.
-296-d).
+Employers may be liable for an unlawful discriminatory practice against a nonemployee in the employer’s workplace (NY Exec.
+Law §296-d).
 An employer may liable to nonemployees such as contractors, subcontractors, vendors, consultants, or others providing services under a contract, or to their employees, when the employer knew or should have known that a nonemployee was subjected to an unlawful discriminatory practice.
 The extent of the employer’s control and any other legal responsibility the employer may have regarding the conduct of the person who engaged in the unlawful discriminatory practice will be considered.

 Religious organizations.
-The Law does not prohibit religious organizations, including educational institutions, from discriminating in employment in favor of members of a particular religion (NY Exec.
-Law Sec.
-296 (11)).
+The law does not prohibit religious organizations, including educational institutions, from discriminating in employment in favor of members of a particular religion (NY Exec.
+Law §296 (11)).

-Effective July 12, 2019, the term “race” includes traits historically associated with race, including hair texture and protective hairstyles.
-The term “protective hairstyles” includes hairstyles such as braids, locks, and twists (NY Exec.
-Law Sec.
-292(37)).
+The term “race” includes traits historically associated with race, including hair texture and protective hairstyles.
+The ...